19hours/sg-statutes/Acts/Securities and Futures Act.md

 (iii) for such proceedings to be instituted and carried on.

-(4) No one is entitled, as against the Authority or, where applicable, a person referred to in subsection (1)(b) to claim a lien on any of the books, but such a lien is not otherwise prejudiced.
+(4) No person shall be entitled, as against the Authority or, where applicable, a person referred to in subsection (1)(b) to claim a lien on any of the books, but such a lien is not otherwise prejudiced.

 (5) While the books are in the possession of the Authority or, where applicable, the person referred to in subsection (1)(b), the Authority or person —

-(a) shall permit another person to inspect at all reasonable times such of the books (if any) as the other person would be entitled to inspect if they were not in possession of the Authority or first-mentioned person; and
+(a) shall permit another person to inspect at all reasonable times such of the books (if any) as the second-mentioned person would be entitled to inspect if they were not in possession of the Authority or the first-mentioned person; and

-(b) may permit another person to inspect any of the books.
+(b) may permit any other person to inspect any of the books.

 (6) Unless subsection (1)(b)(ii) applies, a person referred to in subsection (1)(b) may deliver any of the books into the possession of the Authority or of a person authorised by the Authority to receive them.